 This creates a download file with information that can be used for troubleshooting.

-Send this file to support@sessionbuddy.com along with a description of what happened and any errors presented in the console.
+Send us this file along with a description of what happened and any errors presented in the console.

 3. Restart the Browser: In some cases the browser may recover from data access issues.
-Restart the browser to see if that resolves the problem.
+Restart your browser to see if that resolves the problem.
 If not, try restarting your device.

 Solutions